Salus

 Possible Causes

-Aging or damaged internal NTC sensor, Thermostat installed in draught or direct sunlight, Heat from wall cavity or pipework affecting sensor, Incorrect calibration offset set in installer menu
+Aging or damaged internal NTC sensor, Thermostat installed in a draught or direct sunlight, Heat from wall cavity or pipework affecting the sensor, Incorrect calibration offset set in the installer menu

 How to Fix / Troubleshooting